AmanMishra87190/Wheel-dozer/README.md

 # Hydraulic-Excavator
-Hydraulic excavator designed on Solidworks.
+Model of Hydraulic excavator designed on Solidworks.